 3. Do you have gutter extensions at the end of all downspouts?
 (Yep, these need to be clog-free as well!)

-Downspout water that pools close to the foundation is an invitation to a wet basement and ultimately costly water damage inside your home.
+Downspout water pooling close to the foundation is an invitation to a wet basement and ultimately costly water damage inside your home.
 If your downspouts extend underground, it’s a good idea to determine where that water is going, especially if you’re not the first owner of the home.
 How far should those extensions go?
-It all depends on yard slope.
+It all depends on the yard slope.
 You want to be sure you’re directing the water as far as it takes to continue to flow away from your house on its own.

 Wild weather and heavy rains are part of spring in Virginia.
-Shoring up your gutters is the single most important thing you can do prevent water damage to your home.
+Shoring up your gutters is the single most important thing you can do to prevent water damage to your home.